arif-dewi/npm-security-scanner/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Security Scanner](https://img.shields.io/badge/security-scanner-red.svg)](https://github.com/arif-dewi/npm-security-scanner)

-A comprehensive security scanner to detect compromised npm packages and malicious code patterns from the QIX supply chain attack that affected popular packages like `chalk` and `debug-js`.
+A comprehensive security scanner to detect compromised npm packages and malicious code patterns from supply chain attacks including the QIX attack (chalk, debug-js) and the Tinycolor attack (40+ packages).

-## 🚨 About the Attack
+## 🚨 About the Attacks

+### QIX Supply Chain Attack (September 8, 2025)
 On September 8, 2025, an attacker compromised all packages published by `qix`, including extremely popular packages such as `chalk` and `debug-js`.
 Collectively, these packages have over 2 billion downloads per week, making this likely the largest supply chain attack in history.

 **Attack Details:**